discourse/discourse-subscriptions/README.md

 A Plan is how you charge your users for the Product.
 Plans have *rates*, *billing intervals* and *trial periods*.
 A Product may have multiple Plans.
 For example: a yearly and a monthly Plan with different pricing.
 You can't change plans much once they are created but you can archive them and create new ones.

 Together, Products and Plans make up Subscriptions.

-**It is important to note** that ultimately, your subscriptions are managed by the Stripe payment gateway.
-Stripe will handle the billing, etc at the required intervals and notify your Discourse Plugin when specific transactions happen on Stripe.
-If you were to shut down your instance of Discourse, Stripe with continue to bill your customers for your subscriptions.

-Stripe has a [portal](https://dashboard.stripe.com) where you can manage all your customers and subscriptions.

 ## Installation